How to Help Someone in Crisis: Mental Health Warriors — Like John Wick — RESPOND

 And honestly?
 I couldn’t have been prouder.
 Because if John Wick knows the importance of taking care of people in crisis — so should the rest of us.

-So I told him to come over, despite the time.
 And waiting for him on my table was just the thing: my brand-new book, Mental Health Warriors RESPOND to Crisis.

 John Knows My Story

 John came to me because he knows my story — how I spent 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 Those struggles left me feeling so powerless that I tried to end my life.
-But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.

-Armed with that truth, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+Armed with that truth, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge!

-But part of the program is this: when someone you care about is spiraling, you don’t need an official diagnosis or perfect words — you just need a clear plan and the courage to show up.
+But the program also teaches this: When someone you care about is spiraling, you don’t need an official diagnosis or perfect words.

 That’s why I wrote Mental Health Warriors RESPOND to Crisis — to help everyday people move from “I don’t know what to do” to calm, confident action.